AbiVarsanP/Crickz/DEPLOYMENT.md

-# Deployment Guide - Cricket Hand-Game Arena
+# Deployment Guide - Crickz

-This guide will help you deploy the Cricket Hand-Game Arena to production.
+This guide will help you deploy Crickz to production.

 ## Architecture